A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability from 2D spatial overlap

-which in turn is approximated as the convolution of independent probability distributions of global two-dimensional position of both host and colliding vehicle - orientation is ignored.
-Note that even this two-dimensional integral, i. e. the cumulative distribution function of a bivariate Gaussian, cannot be solved in closed form; however, numerical approximation schemes exist \cite{genz2004numerical}.
-By further ignoring the $x-y$-covariance the multivariate Gaussian decouples so that integration can be factored into one-dimensional Gaussian distributions \cite{jansson2005collision}.
-In \cite{lambert2008fast}, the collision probability is computed as the integral of the product of the two global distributions.
+This is the probability of the spatial overlap between the host vehicle and the colliding vehicle that has been investigated in \cite{blom2002conflict}, \cite{jansson2005collision}, \cite{lambert2008fast}.
+First, an instantaneous overlap probability is computed which involves integrals of the type \eq{ P_{IO}(t) = \iiint_{(\psi, y, x)\in D} p_t\left( x, y, \psi \right) dx dy d\psi } where the state variables differ according to the model used (2D or 3D, with or without orientation angle $\psi$).
+The collision volume $D$ can be restricted to the vehicle boundary or can include a safe distance.
+Note that even in the simplest case of only 2D position and Gaussian distribution the resulting two-dimensional integral, i. e. the cumulative distribution function of a bivariate Gaussian, cannot be solved in closed form; however, numerical approximation schemes exist \cite{genz2004numerical}.

-A problem of deriving a collision probability from 2D spatial overlap is that this approach directly yields a collision probability for a specific time, see fig. \ref{fig_collision_probability_spatial}.
-Hence it does not allow to answer the question "What is the probability of collision within the next three seconds?" because integration of the collision probability over time does not yield a collision probability over a certain time period as already pointed out in \cite{nordlund2008probabilistic}.
-In particular, time is not a random variable that can be marginalized over and an integral over a time interval $\Delta T$: $\int_{\Delta T}P_C(t)dt$ has dimension of time and does not constitute a probability.
+A problem of deriving an instantaneous collision probability from 2D spatial overlap is that this approach directly yields a collision probability for a specific time, see fig. \ref{fig_collision_probability_spatial}.
+Hence it does not allow to answer the question ``What is the probability of collision within the next three seconds?" because integration of the collision probability over time does not yield a collision probability over a certain time period as already pointed out in \cite{nordlund2008probabilistic}.
+In particular, time is not a random variable that can be marginalized over and an integral over a time interval $\Delta T$: $\int_{\Delta T}P_{IO}(t)dt$ has dimension of time and does not constitute a probability.
 A heuristic proposal to solve this problem has been to pick the maximal collision probability over a time period as the collision probability for that period \cite{prandini2000probabilistic},\cite{jansson2008framework}.
+This proposal has also been used in the definition of an overlap probability in \cite{blom2002conflict} where it was shown in a Monte-Carlo simulation that the overlap probability and a collision probability based on boundary crossings - discussed in the next section - are rather unrelated since they differ by two to three orders of magnitude.

 Another issue is that an instantaneous collision probability based on the overlap of a spatial probability distribution with the area of the host vehicle is determined by those sample trajectories whose current end points, i. e. the position at the current time, lie within the area of the host vehicle.
 But this is independent of when the trajectory has crossed the host vehicle boundary hence all end points except those exactly on the boundary (whose contribution to the two-dimensional integral is zero) correspond to a collision event in the past and therefore too late for collision avoidance, see also fig. \ref{fig_collision_probability_spatial} for an example where the maximum of the instantaneous collision probability from spatial overlap occurs after the TTC in x-direction.
 Also, by only considering trajectories with current end points within the area of the host vehicle other colliding trajectories with current end points outside the host vehicle area that have already entered and exited the boundary are unaccounted for.
 What we are actually interested in is the probability of the colliding object touching and/or penetrating the boundary of the host vehicle.
 This requires a different approach than integration over state space as in eq. \Ref{eq_2D_integral} since the integral over a lower-dimensional subspace would always be zero.
 Some existing approaches that consider a boundary instead of a state space volume for the computation of a collision probability are reviewed in the next section.